And the swiftness of The Ranger is still talked about today.

-- Jon Shannow, The Jerusalem Man from the David Gemmell books.
+- Jon Shannow, The Jerusalem Man, from David Gemmell's Stones of Power books.
 Note, however, that while incredibly fast, Shannow meets several men who are faster.
 When these men fight him, they die anyway — they may be faster, but he's far more badass (and businesslike; one man rides up to him, tells Shannow his death has been ordered, and asks if he has anything to say.
 Shannow shoots him, then says no).
 It's also notable that Shannow has a way of drawing that whilst not strictly as fast as some of his enemies, is smooth, calm, unhurried and easy to overlook.
 He basically draws without his opponents noticing.

 - Morgan Kane, from Louis Masterson's book series.
 To the point that when other famous (outlaw) gunslingers such as John Wesley Hardin or Johnny Ringo start trouble, the authorities send Kane after them, knowing the outlaws will not be able to resist the challenge.